History of San Antonio: Spanish settlement

+Mexican War of Independence and Mexican period

+While the Mexican War of Independence broke out in 1810, the conflict did not militarily reach San Antonio until January 11, 1811, when retired militia captain Juan Bautista de las Casas seized control of Presidio San Antonio de Béxar, arrested Texas governor Manuel María de Salcedo, and proclaimed himself provisional governor.
+Las Casas's rule lasted for 39 days until San Antonio subdeacon Juan Manuel Zambrano led a counterinsurgency which restored Spanish control over the city.

+The Texan theater of the war re-escalated late the following year, and on April 1, 1813, a filibuster expedition consisting of over 800 Mexican revolutionaries and American volunteers captured the city from Salcedo and declared their independence from Spain.
+The rebels defended their control of the city at the Battle of Alazán Heights on June 20th, but San Antonio was ultimately recaptured by General José Joaquín de Arredondo, who led Spanish troops to victory at the Battle of Medina.
+After recapturing proceeded to brutally occupy San Antonio for nearly a year, executing rebels, confiscating property, and imprisoning residents.

+After Mexico won independence from Spain in 1821, the depopulation and economic havoc wrought by Arredondo's punitive campaign led the Mexican government to invite Anglo American via Empresarios such as Stephen F. Austin, to settle in Texas in areas east and northeast of San Antonio.

 The Texas Revolution

-After Mexico won independence from Spain in 1821, Anglo American settlers, at the invitation of the Mexican government via Empresarios such as Stephen F. Austin, began to settle in Texas in areas east and northeast of San Antonio.

 When Antonio López de Santa Anna, after being elected President of Mexico in 1833, rescinded the Mexican Constitution of 1824, violence ensued in many provinces of Mexico.
 In Texas the Anglo settlers joined many Hispanic Texans, who called themselves Tejanos, in demanding a return to the Constitution of 1824.
 In a series of battles the Anglo Texans, who called themselves Texians, supported by a significant number of Tejano allies, initially succeeded in forcing the Mexican military to retreat from Texas.

 Under the leadership of Ben Milam, in the Battle of Bexar, December, 1835, Texian forces captured San Antonio from forces commanded by General Martin Perfecto de Cos, Santa Anna's brother-in-law.
 Forces opposing Santa Anna took control of the entire province of Texas.
 Today Milam Park and the Cos House in San Antonio commemorate this battle.